authplz/authplz-core/README.md

 - Golang (for building)
 - Docker (for building/running docker images and the dev environment)
-- Postgres (for user information storage)
+- Postgres (for backing data storage)

 ### Development

 If you have contributor access to the repository, changes should be created in branches and pull requests opened to merge (as is enforced by the repository settings and Travis-CI).
 If you don't have access, please follow the normal fork/pull-request flow (though be aware that forking GO projects can be a little interesting due GOPATH).

-All features must be implemented with tests to demonstrate the correct and incorrect behaviours of the feature.
+All features must be implemented with tests to demonstrate the correct (and incorrect) behaviours of the feature.

 1. `go get github.com/authplz/authplz-core.git` to fetch the core repo into your GOPATH
 2. `cd $GOPATH/src/github.com/authplz/authplz-core` to switch to the repo
 3. (For out of tree development) `git remote add upstream github.com/authplz/authplz-core.git` to add the root as an upstream
 4. (For out of tree development) `git remote set-url github.com/YOURNAME/authplz-core.git` to set the master to your fork
-5. Run `./gencert.sh` to generate self signed TLS certificates
+5. `./gencert.sh` to generate self signed TLS certificates
-6. Run `make build-env` and `make start-env` to build and run dependent services (eg. the database)
+6. `make build-env` and `make start-env` to build and run dependent services (eg. the database)
 7. `git checkout -b "feature/my-new-feature"` to create a new branch
 8. Do some work...
 9. `make test` to run repository tests